wso2-extensions/siddhi-execution-env/docs/index.md

 Siddhi Execution Extension - Env
 ======================================

 The **siddhi-execution-env extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> that provides the capability to read environment properties inside Siddhi stream definitions and use it inside queries.
-The following are the functions of the map extension..
+Functions of the env extension are as follows..

 Find some useful links below: